KORZHILLIA/job-list/README.en.md

 ## Features

+1. This project is completely own.
+Other contributors are shown by default.
-1. Entire jobs list is loaded at once but results are shown restricted intentionally as pagination mechanics was performed.
+2. Entire jobs list is loaded at once but results are shown restricted intentionally as pagination mechanics was performed.
-2. The implementation was thoroughly including some strange detailes as cutted image in JobDetailed mobile version.
+3. The implementation was thoroughly including some strange detailes as cutted image in JobDetailed mobile version.
-3. The absence of custom marker on map, presence of excessive elements and unknown zoom value are unknown and will be researched.
+4. The absence of custom marker on map, presence of excessive elements and unknown zoom value are unknown and will be researched.
-4. As Tailwind framework is unstudied, all the styles were done by native css, but please don't doubt of ability to use scss as well as to learn framework mentioned.
+5. As Tailwind framework is unstudied, all the styles were done by native css, but please don't doubt of ability to use scss as well as to learn framework mentioned.
-5. 'id' prop of PersonalActivity component was added for possible extending of current project.
+6. 'id' prop of PersonalActivity component was added for possible extending of current project.
-6. Unaccordance of Save to my list icon in JobDetailed mobile version is explained by the malfunction of original icon.
+7. Unaccordance of Save to my list icon in JobDetailed mobile version is explained by the malfunction of original icon.
-7. Pagination logics is totally personal, so maybe it has lack, but it works correctly.
+8. Pagination logics is totally personal, so maybe it has lack, but it works correctly.
-8. Pagination arrows that are absent in mobile version model were added intentionally.
+9. Pagination arrows that are absent in mobile version model were added intentionally.
-9. New way of new component creation process was invented (createComponent.js).
+10. New way of new component creation process was invented (createComponent.js).

 ## Thanx for your attention and I hope of further communications.